The King's School, Parramatta: Group chats

 In March 2010, a student posted racist comments about Aboriginal Australians onto Facebook, with other students replying to the comment expressing support.
 The school took down the comments and the students were made to write essays explaining why their comments were offensive.

 In April 2023, students were found to have sent racist and antisemitic messages on a private online group chat named "Studies of Religion" on WhatsApp and Instagram in September 2022.
 A spokesperson for The King's School stated that immediate action took place as soon as the school was made aware of the incident.

 Other controversies

 In 2018, the principals of 34 Sydney Anglican diocese schools, including Kings, wrote to Prime Minister Scott Morrison opposing the overhaul of anti-discrimination laws that would protect gay teachers.
 The letter argued that the current exemptions under the Sex Discrimination Act are the only significant legal protections faith-based schools have to employ staff who support their ethos.
 The letter warned of unintended consequences if the exemptions were removed and called for religious freedom to be codified in legislation.

+In 2019, the school faced backlash after students were caught plagiarising on an assessment task on Shakespeare's Richard III, with the school deciding against punishment for the students because "the individual cannot be held to account for a matter reflective of a cultural or systemic issue".
+Later, Headmaster at the time Tony George stated he was "disappointed", and later the students were investigated privately "penalised accordingly".

+In 2026, outgoing headmaster Tony George initiated legal action against the school following his dismissal for allegedly clipping a student over the head during a biblical studies lecture in Futter Hall in late December 2025, attended by 100 parents, after initially taking leave for "shingles".
+The dispute was settled outside of court for an undisclosed amount.
+A petition on Change.org started by "concerned parents" called for the reinstatement of the headmaster and transparency from the schools' council regarding his dismissal, reaching 236 signatures.
+An opposing petition called for a "street party" following his dismissal, reaching 135 signatures.
+George was succeeded by Reverend Stephen Edwards as headmaster of the school.